luojiahai/luojiahai.github.io/content/posts/knowledge-base-typescript/index.md

 TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

-## Table of Contents

-- The Basics
-    - `tsc`, the TypeScript compiler
-    - Configure TypeScript environment
-- Everyday Types
-    - The primitives: `string`, `number`, and `boolean`
-    - Arrays
-    - `any`
-    - Type Annotations on Variables
-    - Functions
-    - Object Types
-    - Union Types
-    - Type Aliases
-    - Interfaces
-    - Type Assertions
-    - Literal Types
-    - `null` and `undefined`
-    - Enums
-    - Less Common Primitives
-- Narrowing
-    - `typeof` type guards
-    - Truthiness narrowing
-    - Discriminated unions
-    - The `never` type
-    - Exhaustiveness checking
-- More on Functions
-    - Function Type Expressions
-    - Call Signatures
-    - Construct Signatures
-    - Generic Functions
-    - Optional Parameters
-    - Function Overloads
-    - Other Types to Know About
-    - Rest Parameters and Arguments
-    - Parameter Destructuring
-    - Assignability of Functions
-- Object Types
-- Type Manipulation
-- Classes
-- Modules

 ## The Basics

 TypeScript is a language for application-scale JavaScript.
 TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.

 ### `tsc`, the TypeScript compiler